San Joaquin Valley College

 San Joaquin Valley College (SJVC) is a private for-profit college with locations in California and an online division.
 SJVC was founded in 1977 by Robert and Shirley Perry.
-The college offers certificates, Associate of Science degrees, and continuing education opportunities in the medical, dental, veterinary, criminal justice, and industrial trade fields.
+The college offers certificates, Associate of Science degrees, and continuing education opportunities in the criminal justice and industrial trade fields.

 History

 Shirley Perry began working as a medical assistant for a local physician to contribute to her family's income while raising her two children.
 Struggling to find the vocational training necessary to become certified as a nurse, she purchased a study guide and other textbooks to pass the exam.
 She learned later she was the first person to pass the exam without classroom instruction.

 Other medical assistants turned to Shirley for tutoring, which led to a teaching position at a local college.
 After three years, Shirley left the college and decided to start her own training program.
 Her husband, Robert, left his job to run the business end of the company.

 The couple founded San Joaquin Valley College (SJVC) in 1977 in Visalia, California.
 Shirley was one of the first instructors and taught a class of three students, one of whom was a relative who did not pay tuition.
 All three students were pursuing certificates in medical assisting.The school was run out of a suite at a Visalia strip mall at 4706 W. Mineral King.
 The building was later torn down during the widening of Highway 198 in 2000.

 Less than a year later, the college had already expanded its course offerings to dental assisting, surgical technology, and respiratory therapy.
 By 1979, SJVC was nationally accredited by the Council for Higher Education Accreditation.